Is There a Right Way to Iron a Garment?

 We are fortunate to have steam irons today, and the fabrics look good without as much work and fuss as at Grandma's time, but I still use her method because I think it produces a beautifully pressed garment.
 Do you have a specific method that you use?
 Why?
 Please share your techniques with us.

-Posted on Feb 7th, 2012 in how-to, fundamentals, iron, ironing boards, press, wrinkle
+Posted on Feb 7th, 2012 in All How-To, fundamentals, iron, ironing boards, press, wrinkle